 Professional Development Criteria

-- Meet the minimum points requirements in the compulsory categories of skills development (30 points over 3 years), industry-specific participation (30 points over 3 years) and maintenance of language (30 points over 3 years).
+- The minimum points requirements in the compulsory categories of skills development (30 points over 3 years), industry-specific participation (30 points over 3 years) and maintenance of language (30 points over 3 years)

 You should still lodge an application with as much detail as possible about the work practice and professional development you completed during the three-year recertification cycle.